da-luce/cornell-autobike/README.md

 | **Type checking**       | [pylint](https://pypi.org/project/pylint/)                     | `mypy --config-file=pyproject.toml src/`       | `type_check`   |
 | Building                | [colcon]([colcon](https://colcon.readthedocs.io/en/released/)) | `colcon buils`                                 | `build`        |

 *_colcon will automatically collect package pytest tests and run them.
-I tried to make it so both approaches would work, as colcon does not support code coverage with the same ease that pytest does._
+It is difficult to get both of these to work at the same time.
+You should ensure that `pytest` always works as this is what we use to validate PRs.
+Colcon does not support code coverage with the same ease that pytest does._

 > [!IMPORTANT]
 > You need `build` before running pytest!